karkigrishmin/karkigrishmin.github.io/README.md

 All content is centralized in `lib/constants.ts`.
 Update this file to change:
 - Personal information
-- Skills
+- Skills (6 categories with technologies)
-- Experience
+- Experience (6 professional positions with timeline data)
-- Projects
+- Projects (6 client projects with live links)
+- Testimonials (5 LinkedIn recommendations)
 - Social links

 ### Design